Fritz Keller steps down as DFB president over Nazi remark | DW | 17.05.2021

 "I take personal responsibility for my gaffe at the Executive Committee meeting on April 23.
 April 2021," Keller said.

-Keller subsequently apologized to Koch for what he described as a "serious mistake," but the DFB vice president declined to accept the apology and a few days later, Germany's regional football associations withdrew their support for the president.
+Keller subsequently apologized to Koch for what he described as a "serious mistake," but the DFB vice president declined to accept the apology.
+And even after Germany's regional and state football associations withdrew their support for Keller on May 2, the DFB president refused to resign over the remark.

-"The regional and state associations of the DFB stand for a democratic, tolerant and diverse society.
-The president's statement is incompatible with the principles and values of the associations," their statement read.

-However, at the time, Keller refused to resign.
-This changed last week, after the case was referred to an internal tribunal for investigation.
+But by the time this Monday's statement was released, it came as no surprise – as Keller had announced his intention to do so early last week.

 Keller isn't the only senior figure set to leave in the DFB's latest upheaval.
 General Secretary Friedrich Curtius, with whom Keller has reportedly long been at loggerheads, will also be leaving his post, the DFB said.